ICAEW Chartered Accountant · UK M&A Advisory · London

 "Buyers do this every day.
 Most founders do it once.
 Our job is to close that experience gap so you walk into every negotiation with the same preparation and financial clarity as the other side of the table."

-Independent valuation before any buyer is approached
+Independent business valuation before any buyer is approached

-Targeted buyer identification, strategic and financial
+Targeted buyer identification — strategic and PE

-Full due diligence management, Kish leads every stage
+Full due diligence management — Kish leads every stage

-Deal structuring to maximise net proceeds
+Deal structuring to maximise net proceeds to founders

-ICAEW Chartered Accountants
+ICAEW Chartered Accountants — regulated UK M&A advisory

-The reality of selling an SME
+The reality of selling a UK SME

 01